hassio-addons/addon-phlex/README.md

 ## Embedding into Home Assistant

-It is possible to embed Phlex directly into Home Assistant, allowing you to access your Phlex through the Home Assistant frontend.
+It is possible to embed FlexTV directly into Home Assistant, allowing you to access your FlexTV through the Home Assistant frontend.

 Home Assistant provides the `panel_iframe` component, for these purposes.